irnc/irnc.github.com/_posts/2012-10-16-derby-overview.md

     This method creates the master HTTP server and starts cluster with a specified number of workers using the 'up' npm module.

+    Note: master HTTP server starts listening on port even before the up cluster is created.

     ### function createApp(appModule)

     * merges in EventEmitter's prototype to app's module exports, thus making the *application object* an event emitter/listener;
-    * creates *view object* passing in libraries array from *component plugin* and *application object* to View constructor;
+    * creates *view object* passing in libraries array from *component plugin* and *application object* to View constructor exported from ./View.server module;
     * exposes derby.settions property to view object via view._derbySettings;
       view also given access to appModule.filename via _appFilename;
     * sets application.{routes,view,ready,render} properties;
-    * calls view.render() without parameters on the next tick so that files will be cached for the first render.
+    * calls view.render() without parameters on the next tick so that files will be cached for the first render (note that view.render() implementation differs in server and browser contexts).

 *   ## derby.browser.js